Fernández and Cristina Kirchner suffer blunt defeat in primary elections in Argentina

 The primaries are held to elect the candidates who will run for the legislative ones.
 This year, half of the Chamber and a third of the Senate will be renewed.
 What this electoral essay shows is a trend, as it is a mandatory vote, in which Argentines anticipate their preferences.
 Participation was around 68%, just a little below the 72% achieved in the primaries prior to the 2017 legislative ones.

 If the result is confirmed at the polls in November, the ruling Frente de Todos could lose six senators — and, with that, control of the House — and nine deputies.
-The Frente de Todos (coalition between Peronists and Kirchnerists) has 120 seats in the Chamber, out of a total of 257, and its goal in November was to keep 52 and, in the best case — now totally discarded — to expand its bench to achieve a majority (129 votes).
+The Frente de Todos (coalition between Peronists and Kirchnerists) has 120 seats in the Chamber, out of a total of 257, and its goal in November was to keep 52 and, in the best-case scenario — now totally discarded — to expand its bench to reach a majority (129 votes).

 explanations